 (g) We may also use your personal data to fulfil our obligations as set out by the applicable law.

 The following categories of personal data will be processed by us for the purposes as listed above:

 (a) Contact data: in the event you make use of the contact form, you will be asked to provide us your name, phone number, name of your organisation and e-mail address.
 We will also process any personal data that you choose to put in the designated blank field (please do not provide us with any sensitive information, such as health information, information pertaining to criminal convictions, or credit card/account numbers).
-We will also process your e-mail address if you register for our newsletter.
+We will also process your e-mail address if you register for our newsletter and if you make use of any registration form we could ask you to complete the latter information with your, title, last name, city of work, country of work, job title, organisation, a picture, your work number and your mobile number, or any other information necessary for the event Please, note that considering some events are online, your image and voice could be processed.
 This is personal information that is provided directly by you.

 (c) Personal information: your name, e-mail address and other personal data contained in your CV which you provide to us via the use of our e-mail address.